PrestaShop/prestashop.github.io/news/_posts/2016-06-16-module-development-changes-in-17.md

 </table>

-#### Hooks that were added in 1.7
+#### Hooks that were added in 1.7.0.x

-These hooks are only available in 1.7.
+These hooks are only available in the 1.7.0.x branch

 <table class="table table-bordered">
   <thead>